 All tests are written full-class-length non-calculator tests.
 Each one is cumulative.
 Test scores will be reported as a percentage.
-The point-value assigned to tests will be determined at the end of the semester to make each test worth 20% of the course grade.
+The point-value assigned to tests will be determined at the end of the semester to make each test worth $23.\overline{3}\%$ of the course grade.
+The tests will utilize a benchmarking approach I've developed and will be different in structure than a typical test in a mathematics course.